amandefasano/eco-bliss-bath/README.md

 ## Description
 Eco Bliss Bath is a fictional start-up specialising in the sale of eco-responsible beauty products.\
-As their QA engineer, I was in charge of executing the validation campaign on their online shop first version.\
+As their QA engineer, I was in charge of executing the validation campaign on their online shop's first version.\
 My responsibilities were to automate functional and API tests using Cypress.\
 Then I had to execute the automated tests and analyse the results.\
 Eventually, I wrote the validation campaign report and presented it to an examiner.